AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/environment-promotion.md

 This call executes a multi-step process.

-The first step results in the creation of an empty promotion package in the status of "EXTRACTING".
+The first step results in the creation of an empty promotion package in the status of "ASSEMBLING".

 The second step uses the the `objectCollections` array provided in the POST body to assemble the requested records from Workfront.
 This step may take several minutes to complete, depending on the number of records requested and your Workfront configuration.
-At the end of this process, the empty promotion package is updated with the `packageEntities` and the status is automatically set to "BUILDING".
+At the end of this process, the empty promotion package is updated with the `packageEntities` and the status is automatically set to "DRAFT".

 >[!NOTE]